A Guide to Basic Photo Editing with Photoshop

 This tool is actually three in one.
 When you left click on the button and hold it down, you will be given a smaller menu that includes these three tools.
 These tools are like miniature versions of the brighten/contrast option I mentioned above.
 That option would change the brightness/contrast of the entire image, but the nice thing about these tools is that it allows you to brighten/darken select parts of the image.
 The Dodge Tool is used for lightening any area you draw over.
 The Burn Tool is used for darkening any area you draw over and the Sponge Tool is used to remove the color from any area you draw over.
 It operates in much the same way as a paint brush.
 Just pick the part you wish to darken and ‘paint’ over the area.
 Doing so repeatedly will increase the intensity of the effect.

 The Patch Tool can be one of the most useful tools in photo editing.
 Once you select the tool, your mouse cursor will turn into a tiny patch with thread coming out of it.
 Let us say, for example, that there is a black mark on your photograph that you don’t like.
-In my photo I placed a black mark in the background.
-Now that we have the patch tool selected, we can select a portion of the background that doesn’t have a black smudge on it.
+Select a portion of the photo that matches the area with the mark.
 Your selection doesn’t need to be perfect.
 Drawing a small circle, larger than the black mark, will be sufficient.
 Once you have your selection, click in the center of it and drag it over until it is completely covering the black mark and release.
 The selection you used will now be covering the black mark as if it never existed.

-It is important to note here that you must select a part of the image that looks similar to the area you are ‘filling in’.
+It is important to reiterate that you must select a part of the image that looks similar to the area you are ‘filling in’.
 The patch tool essentially copies part of the image and then blends its edges with its surroundings when it’s put in place somewhere else.

 Blur and Sharpen